kyma-project/lifecycle-manager/samples/template-operator/README.md

 A basic kubebuilder operator with appropriate scaffolding should be setup.

 #### Adjust default config resources
-If the module operator will be deployed under same namespace with other operators, some default manifests resources have to be adjusted according to avoid conflict.
+If the module operator will be deployed under same namespace with other operators, some default manifests resources have to be adjusted accordingly to avoid conflict.

 1. Add a common label to default kustomization.yaml, refer to [commonLabels](./operator/config/default/kustomization.yaml).